So.. Who do you want to be today?

-Technically, the answer should always be “myself”.
-But which version of yourself?
+Technically, the answer should always be “myself”, of course.

-How do YOU want to show up?
-What role do you want to take?
-Which experience do you want to create for yourself or others?
+How do you want to show up?
+Which role do you want to take?
+Which experiences do you want to create for yourself and the people around you?

-You see, it can often be very useful to set an intention for how you want to show up.
-Which sides of yourself you want to let dominate your choices and your behavior.
+It can be incredibly useful to set an intention for how you want to show up.

 But when that is our attitude, you leave it up to other people and random circumstances to dictate our results.

 How different do you think their evening would be if they showed up with the intention of creating what they want?
 The intention to show their social and outgoing side.
 Or their curious and attentive side.